Nugetinc/360-Revitalized/README.md

 - Enhance support for emulation and modern systems.
 - Add the rest of the dashboards.
 -
-## Request Games:
+## Build Games:
-You can request games in the issues or contact me on discord.
+You can build games in the issues or contact me on discord.